DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Appendix

-In this paper, we evaluate the performance of \modelName on the challenging NAVSIM benchmark.
+In this paper, we evaluate the performance of \modelName on the NAVSIM and Bench2Drive benchmark.
 Our two-stage coarse-to-fine trajectory filtering approach proves effective in enhancing model performance.
-However, extending this filtering strategy to a multi-stage setting does not yield additional improvements, and the inference speed remains suboptimal.

-In future work, we will further investigate multi-stage refinement techniques and develop more efficient planning methods.
+However, extending this filtering strategy to a multi-stage setting does not yield additional improvements, and the model still has potential to improve performance under challenging or corner cases.
+In the future, we will further investigate multi-stage refinement techniques and explore reinforcement learning for a more robust planning system.